Excidion/hunt-showdown-journal/README.md

-# hunt-showdown-journal
-The Journals of Harold Black
+# The Journals of Harold Black